-Bladder pain can occur for a variety of reasons.
-However, a specific condition causing bladder pain is still not that well known, and it’s known as interstitial cystitis (IC).
+Bladder pain can occur for various reasons, most commonly bladder or urinary tract infections.
+But what happens when the bladder pain is chronic and doesn’t go away?
+This might signify a rare but specific condition known as interstitial cystitis (IC).
+It’s sometimes known as painful bladder syndrome or bladder pain syndrome (BPS).
 You may have some questions about this condition, so here are some answers to common interstitial cystitis FAQs.

 IC affects anywhere from 4 million to 12 million Americans, and many of those people aren’t even aware that they have it.

 Interstitial cystitis symptoms can mimic other bladder conditions, such as urinary tract infections, bladder infections, and even chronic pelvic pain syndrome.

 However, there are a few tell-tale symptoms of IC.

 It can be difficult to diagnose since people can experience an array of symptoms that can be confused with other medical problems.
 People with IC also tend to have other health problems like pelvic floor dysfunction, irritable bowel syndrome (IBS), endometriosis, fibromyalgia, and chronic headaches.

 Interstitial cystitis may be easy for some people to manage, while for others, the pain can be severe enough to be debilitating.
 Simple day-to-day tasks like driving and sitting can become painful, and intimacy may feel nearly impossible.

 Interstitial cystitis can be treated in a variety of ways.
 Your doctor may prescribe medication, bladder distention therapy, or nerve stimulation.
 Some people with interstitial cystitis use intermittent catheters to drain urine and avoid irritating the bladder.